nspu/RecordVoiceLearning/README.md

 ## Getting started

-To build this project, use "Import Project" or use the "gradlew build" command in Android Studio.
+To build this project, use "Import Project" in Android Studio or use the `./gradlew build` command.
+The `./gradlew build` command does not work with JDK9.

 ### Progress
 Currently in development. https://trello.com/b/wla99302